osintbuddy/osintbuddy/frontend/src/routes/docs/overview.md

 ---

-OSINTBuddy provides a range of tools for performing OSINT research.
+OSINTBuddy changes how you can interact with [open source intelligence](https://www.sans.org/blog/what-is-open-source-intelligence/) *(OSINT)* and the internet through visual discovery, allowing you to harness the full potential of publicly available information.
+Being able to transform scattered data points into actionable intelligence networks, enables you to map relationships, identify patterns, and uncover insights that traditional methods can miss.
 One of the key features of OSINTBuddy is its plugin system which allows researchers to easily add or modify Python plugins _(also referred to as "entities")_ to suit their specific needs.
-This system provides a flexible and customizable approach to data gathering and analysis, making it an open-source alternative to popular proprietary tools such as Maltego.
+This system provides a flexible and customizable approach to data gathering and analysis, making it an alternative to popular proprietary tools such as [Maltego](https://www.maltego.com/) or [i2 Analyst's Notebook](https://i2group.com/solutions/i2-analysts-notebook).

 {% callout type="warning" title="Experimental Software (Alpha)" %}
 Please note that OSINTBuddy is currently experimental software.
 We do not recommend using the project for anything serious.
 {% /callout %}

+---

+## Why Choose OSINTBuddy?

+- **Visual Intelligence Made Simple:** Our intuitive graph-based interface transforms complex data relationships into clear, interactive visualizations.
+Click, drag, and explore connections as you build comprehensive intelligence pictures from multiple data sources.

+- **Extensible Plugin Architecture:** With our Python-based plugin system, you're not limited to predefined data sources.
+Create custom entities to pull from APIs, databases, or any information source relevant to your investigation.
+With plans for a community-driven plugin registry, we want to ensure you always have access to the latest tools and techniques.

+- **Collaborative Investigation:** Share findings, collaborate on investigations, and build upon each other's work.
+OSINTBuddy allows teams to work together seamlessly, whether you're tracking threat actors, investigating fraud, or conducting academic research.

+- **Self-hosted:** Your data stays under your control.
+Unlike proprietary solutions, OSINTBuddy can run on your own hardware, ensuring sensitive investigations remain private and secure.
+Useful for organizations with strict data governance requirements.

+- **Cost-Effective Intelligence:** Access link analysis capabilities without the enterprise price tag.
+We're making advanced OSINT techniques accessible to everyone from solo researchers to large organizations.
+[For free.](https://www.fsf.org/appeal)

 {% quick-links %}